 SEATS OUT MOUSE NEST REMOVED

 We have been lucky in that, when Dianne’s family garage closed down, we inherited all the Austin Seven bits and pieces.
-We have a spare engine complete with all ancillary equipment, spare front and back axle and lots of small items.
+We now have a spare two bearing Phoenix crank engine complete with all ancillary equipment.
+A three bearing crankcase, crank and block, as well as a spare front and back axle and lots of small items.